|

 up a simple test bench for the rapid, accurate measurement

-of the UVB output of your lamps.
+of the UV output of your lamps.
 New lamps can be burned-in

 whilst on the bench, making it easy to repeat daily measurements